SriramKeerthi/learningAlgos/README.md

 # THINGS TO LEARN!
 #### List taken from https://discuss.codechef.com/questions/48877/data-structures-and-algorithms and other locations, algorithms implemented from self-learning from books and resources on the Internet

 I have no recollection of how, but I ended up with a couple of pages of algorithms that programmers should know.
 I kept procrastinating about reading them up, but finally decided that I'll start implementing them myself.
 So here goes nothing, I hope to learn at least one or more a day (depending on whether I've done it before or not) over the next couple of months.
+Some of these I might never do, depending on how useful I think it is.

 1. [Binary Search](https://github.com/SriramKeerthi/learningAlgos/blob/master/binarySearch.py)